engagenie/policies/privacy-policy.md

 Service Providers used for business functions:

-- HubSpot marketing platform to perform personalized email communication
+- [SendGrid](https://sendgrid.com) to perform personalized email communication (only for teacher users who have opted into receiving emial communicaion from Lapsly.)

-- Google Analytics and HubSpot to collect, analyze and report usage data
+- [Google BigQuery](https://cloud.google.com/bigquery) to analyze and report usage data.

-- Stripe to collect and report subscription data for premium users
+- [Stripe](https://stripe.com) to collect and report subscription data for premium users. (only for teacher users who have purchased a premium subscription)

 Service Providers used for the technical infrastructure of our application: